 This expert will create mailing label report where data is displayed in a format that is suitable for use as address labels on envelopes.

-For this example let us select Report Wizard and Standard Expert and then click on next.
+In this example let us select Report Wizard and Standard Expert and then click on next.
 You will be taken to the Standard Report Creation wizard.

 Standard Report Creation wizard